-The Norwegian city of Bodø in the Arctic is in the spotlight as European Capital of Culture 2024 - alongside Bad Ischl Salzkammergut (Austria) and Tartu (Estonia).
+The Norwegian city of Bodø in the Arctic was in the spotlight as European Capital of Culture 2024 - alongside Bad Ischl Salzkammergut (Austria) and Tartu (Estonia).

-This is a historic moment in the history of the European Capital of Culture, as Bodø will be the first city within the Arctic Circle to receive this prestigious title.
-After Bergen in 2000 and Stavanger in 2008, Bodø (population 53,500) is the third Norwegian city to hold this title.
+This was a historic moment in the history of the European Capital of Culture, as Bodø was the first city within the Arctic Circle to receive this prestigious title.
+After Bergen in 2000 and Stavanger in 2008, Bodø (population 53,500) was the third Norwegian city to hold this title.

-Despite the Arctic location, the organisers have spread the main events throughout the year.
-As the region is spoilt by the midnight sun in summer and the polar night in winter, it is fitting that light is a recurring theme.
+Despite the Arctic location, the organisers had spread the main events throughout the year.
+As the region is spoilt by the midnight sun in summer and the polar night in winter, it was fitting that light is a recurring theme.

-Sami theatre and music, the struggle for Sámi rights, indigenous stories, digital technologies, climate change, Arctic culture, Arctic cuisine, Arctic landscapes, the controversial figure of Nobel Prize winner Knut Hamsun and the tradition of stockfish are just some of the focal points from the overall programme of Bodø 2024, which the organisers hope will be "the longest party in the world", both in terms of duration and area: The county of Nordland stretches almost 500 kilometres from north to south.
+Sami theatre and music, the struggle for Sámi rights, indigenous stories, digital technologies, climate change, Arctic culture, Arctic cuisine, Arctic landscapes, the controversial figure of Nobel Prize winner Knut Hamsun and the tradition of stockfish were just some of the focal points from the overall programme of Bodø 2024, which the organisers planed to be "the longest party in the world", both in terms of duration and area: The county of Nordland stretches almost 500 kilometres from north to south.

 web: https://www.bodo2024.no